 As defined by the U.S. Census, there are two types of substandard housing problems: (1) Households without hot and cold piped water, a flush toilet and a bathtub or shower; and (2) Households with kitchen facilities that lack a sink with piped water, a range or stove, or a refrigerator.
-There are no reported homeowners or renters experiencing substandard housing conditions in Sebastopol.44
+There are no reported homeowners or renters experiencing substandard housing conditions in Sebastopol.46 Rates of substandard housing are higher for the region but have decreased from 2010 to 2019 (Table 45).